Madame-Aehm/CAB-Project-1-Spikes/spike1/notes.md

 - **CSS** - Cascading Style Sheet can be linked in the head tag of an HTML document.
 For your first project, I recommend against using any CSS libraries so you can get to understand the basic ways HTML and CSS interact.

 - **Selectors** target the element/s to which the styles will be applied (multiple elements can take the same style specs).
-I recommend looking up "CSS selectors" on W3Schools, and playing [CSS Diner](https://flukeout.github.io/).
+I recommend looking up "CSS selectors" on W3Schools.
+Playing games like [CSS Diner](https://flukeout.github.io/) and [CSS Speedrun](https://css-speedrun.netlify.app/) is a fun way to get in some practise.

 - Commonly used: